-- The Investment Committee shall adopt a policy to guide the committee and set out criteria and standards to be incorporated as part of its deliberations. - The Investment Committee shall present quarterly reports to the Executive Committee providing information regarding: (i) UJA-Federation's investment managers; (ii) the amount of funds UJA-Federation has invested and the asset allocation; (iii) detailed investment performance; (iv) lock-up requirements; and (v) existing investments or investment opportunities that might adversely affect UJA-Federation's reputation. - 2.
+- The Investment Committee shall adopt a policy to guide the committee and set out criteria and standards to be incorporated as part of its deliberations. - The Investment Committee shall report on its activities to the Executive Committee and the Finance Committee on a regular basis, providing information regarding: (i) UJA-Federation's investment managers; (ii) the amount of funds UJA-Federation has invested and the asset allocation; (iii) detailed investment performance; (iv) lock-up requirements; and (v) existing investments or investment opportunities that might adversely affect UJA-Federation's reputation. - 2.
 Other Committees: The principles described in paragraph B(1) above shall apply equally to other committees in their dealings with outside vendors and contractors.